MarkBind/markbind/packages/core/template/project/developerGuide/DeveloperGuide.md

 ## **Acknowledgements**

-_{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_
+_{ List and link sources of all reused/adapted ideas, code, documentation, and third-party libraries }_